R2Northstar/ModdingDocs/docs/source/guides/rsthelp.rst

 Headers, Sections, Subsections, Subsubsections:
 ----

-.. important:: You need 5 specific symbols in a row to indicate a header type.
+.. important:: You need at least 5 specific symbols in a row to indicate a header type.

 Standard and always applicable headers:
 #####